-The ATMOS 41 is very durable, even in below-freezing and snowy conditions.
+The ATMOS 41 all-in-one weather station is very durable, even in below-freezing and snowy conditions.
 There is no need to winterize the sensor suite, though we caution users about effects of snow and ice in the anemometer or on top of the pyranometer.
 There is no heater in the ATMOS 41, so liquid water will only be measured once the ice and snow melt, and snow that might have overflowed the rain gauge funnel will not be accounted for.
 The air temperature sensor and correction model both perform well.
 See data below, recorded at METER’s rooftop testbed during winter of 2019.

 What to expect when the pyranometer is covered with a blanket of snow